fadc80/heroes-gauge-e2e/README.md

 # Tour of Heroes Gauge E2E Tests

 This project ilustrates how to create E2E tests for [Angular][2] applications using [Gauge][1].
-As most developers are familiar with the [Tour of Heroes][3], it was chosen to be the application under test.
+As most developers are familiar with the [Tour of Heroes][3] example, it was chosen to be the application under test.

 In this repository you're going to find two folders:

 * heroes - Tour of Heroes application
 * gauge - Gauge Test Project

-Start running the E2E tests provided by the Gauge test project using the nstructions below, then visit our [wiki][4] to learn how it works.
+Start running the E2E tests provided by the Gauge test project using the instructions below, then visit our [wiki][4] to learn how it works.

 ### Requirements

-Verify if you already have installed:

 * [Node.js][5]
 * [Chrome][6]
 * [Firefox][7]
-* [Gauge][8]

-### Install Gauge Plugins
+### Install Gauge

+Check [Gauge: Get Started][8] for installation steps.

+Install `js` (javascript) and the `html-reporter` plugins:

 ```bash
 gauge install js -v 2.0.2